Paulmicha/common-web-tools/cwt/extensions/drupalwt/README.md

 This extension :

-- provides global environment variables specific to Drupal settings and drupalwt containers
+- provides global environment variables specific to common Drupal settings
-- implements permissions and ownership hooks
 - ensures gitignored folders exist (e.g. for private or public uploads)
+- implements permissions and ownership in application sources (i.e. applied during instance init)
-- automatically generates local settings (during *instance init* and after *instance rebuild*) using minimal template syntax, see e.g. `cwt/extensions/drupalwt/app/drupal_settings.7.tpl.php`
+- can automatically generate settings files (after *instance init* and after *instance rebuild*) - e.g. using template for Drupal settings, for ex. `cwt/extensions/drupalwt/app/drupal_settings.8.tpl.php`
-- provides Make shortcuts for `drush`, `composer`, and `drupal` commands (aliased during CWT bootstrap)
 - provides optional crontab setup during *app install* on current host (see the `DWT_USE_CRONTAB` global)

-- provides docker-compose stack presets, see `cwt/extensions/drupalwt/stack/*`
+This extension does not provide any "stack".
+There's a separate extension depending on `cwt/extensions/docker-compose` using [docker4drupal](https://github.com/wodby/docker4drupal) containers if needed, see `cwt/extensions/drupalwt_d4d`.

 ## Getting started ex. : creating a new Drupal 8 project

-These steps assume you will use a dedicated Git repo for the Drupal application source code, and `docker-compose` with the default stack preset provided in `cwt/extensions/drupalwt/stack`.
+These steps assume you will use a dedicated Git repo for the Drupal application source code, and `docker-compose` with the default stack preset provided in `cwt/extensions/drupalwt_d4d/stack`.

 ### 1. Prepare the dev stack